HenrikJoreteg/masters/README.md

 - Write module that fetches "all" repos (using github paging API)
 - Add color picker?

 ## Further study

-Want this content in video form for you or someone you know?
-It's available online here: http://learn.humanjavascript.com/react-ampersand

-The code `workshopper` will take $20 off.
-Feel free to share it with co-workers or friends.

 - [My Book, Human JavaScript](http://humanjavascript.com)
 - [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html)